webarkit/webarkit-cv/README.md

 ### Tools

 See the build.sh script.
 It will build the opencv.js lib and after it will copy in the build folder.
-We are trying to build a lighter opencv.js lib, so we use a config to minimize the file size.
+We are trying to build a lighter opencv.js lib, So we use a config to minimize the file size.
 Without this the final lib will be too big in size with features that we don't need.
+The opencv_js.js file is based on a modified version of OpenCV that let you import the OpenCV library as a ES6 module.
+If you are interested read this [issue](https://github.com/kalwalt/webarkit-cv/issues/1).